Anyone who owns a garden knows how pesky weeds can be.

 Some people prefer to use oils for many problems in life, from treating symptoms of a cold to helping your garden thrive.
 Among all of the natural herbicides you can use, clove oil is one of the best weed killers you can use.

 In a spray bottle, mix water and clove oil and spray directly on your unwanted plants.
-To kill the weeds using this method, you need to spray the seedlings before it becomes a big weed.
+To kill the weeds using this method, you need to spray the seedlings before they become big weeds.

 Using salt directly on your weeds is a sure way to suffocate and kill these unwanted growths that arise in your garden.